Preventing Ground Loops in Your PCB Design

 Unfortunately, only simpler designs with low component interconnectivity will allow the placement of a ground plane that spans below every signal trace.
 Spanning a ground plane below signal traces is generally a good idea in lower-frequency devices.
 Keeping the area enclosed by your signal traces and the ground plane small also reduces susceptibility to external EMI.

 Spanning the large ground plane under every component may not even be desirable in high-frequency applications.
 For example, in high-frequency mixed-signal circuits driven by crystal oscillators, placing a ground plane directly below the signal clock creates a center-fed patch antenna.
-This will actually exacerbate EMI issues, and signal integrity is likely to be degraded without significant shielding.
+This will exacerbate EMI issues, and signal integrity is likely to be degraded without significant shielding.

 If you elect to use multiple ground planes, a PCB ground loop can be prevented between ground planes by using the proper topology.
 Rather than connecting ground planes in a ring-like or daisy-chain topology, ground planes can be connected to the power supply ground in a star topology.
-Daisy chaining your ground planes creates can cause PCB ground loops between ground planes.
+Daisy chaining your ground planes can cause PCB ground loops between ground planes.
 A star topology connects each plane directly to the power supply and eliminates loops between ground planes.

 Metallic spheres connected in a start-type-shape